DalitsoRadebe/Learner-Support-Portal/docs/Meeting-minutes.md

 KEY PROJECT LINKS

-Resource	                 Purpose
+Resource	     AND            Purpose

-GitHub Repository  	   Stores the project source code and documentation
+GitHub Repository  	-   Stores the project source code and documentation

-GitHub Project Board	 Tracks tasks, responsibilities and project progress.
+GitHub Project Board	-  Tracks tasks, responsibilities and project progress.

-Figma	                 Used for wireframes and UI designs.
+Figma	               -  Used for wireframes and UI designs.

-Firebase	            Used as part of the project's development and backend services.
+Firebase	             -   Used as part of the project's development and backend services.

 Follow-Up Meeting